This page describes alternative voting systems for single-winner

 This is not ideal, because B is actually still preferred over A by a majority of voters.![]()

-Sometimes voters may anticipate this effect, and avoid voting for C even if that would be their first choice.
+Sometimes voters may anticipate this "spoiler" effect, and avoid voting for C even if that would be their first choice.
 This is also unfortunate.
 It can strongly discourage third candidates and third parties, and could prevent desirable change in general.
-Second choice voting could help solve this problem.

-This method for second choice voting was originally proposed by the French mathematician Condorcet.
-For three candidates, ballots simply allow both a first choice and a second choice vote:
+For three candidates, ranked choice ballots would simply allow both a first choice and a second choice vote:

 [x] [ ] The candidate you really want.